Wasps

 -

-Identification and Assessment - We identify the species and locate all nests.
-Different species require different approaches, and some nests may be hidden in wall voids or underground.
+Identification and Assessment: We identify the species and locate all nests.
+Different species require different approaches.
+Some nests may be hidden in wall voids or underground.

 -

-Treatment - We apply targeted products directly to nests, typically in early morning or evening when wasps are less active.
+Treatment: We apply products directly to nests.
+We treat in early morning or evening when wasps are less active.
 For ground nests, we treat the entry and exit points.
-For aerial nests, we use specialized equipment to reach and treat the nest safely.
+For nests high up, we use special tools to reach and treat them.

 -

-Removal - Once the colony is eliminated, we remove accessible nests to prevent other pests from using them and to discourage new wasp activity.
+Removal: Once the colony is eliminated, we remove accessible nests.
+This prevents other pests from using them and discourages new wasp activity.

 -

-Prevention - We can treat common nesting areas to deter future wasp activity and advise on modifications to reduce attractants around your home.
+Prevention: We can treat common nesting areas to deter future wasp activity.
+We also advise on changes to reduce attractants around your home.

 Types of Wasps